Batch mode#

 Because modern CPUs support SIMD instructions, the runtime cost of operating on a vector of \(n\) scalar values is roughly equivalent to the cost of operating on a single scalar value, and thus the use of batch mode can lead to an increase in floating-point throughput up to a factor of \(n\).

-Although batch mode can in principle be used with all floating-point types supported by heyoka, in practice at this time no CPU provides SIMD instructions for extended-precision datatypes.
-Thus, here we will consider the application of batch mode only to standard double precision computations.
+Although batch mode can in principle be used with all the fundamental C++ floating-point types supported by heyoka, in practice at this time no CPU provides SIMD instructions for extended-precision datatypes.
+Thus, here we will consider the application of batch mode only to standard double precision computations (keeping in mind that batch mode is also supported for single-precision float computations).

 The value of the batch size \(n\) can be freely chosen by the user.
 In order to achieve optimal performance, however, \(n\) should match the SIMD width of the processor in use.
 Because at this time the most widespread SIMD instruction set is AVX (available on most x86 processors sold since 2011), in this tutorial we will be using a batch size \(n=4\).